A System-Level Analysis of Conference Peer Review: Institutional Memory

-\begin{proof} Here, we provide a proof for the categorical model.
-It can be easily modified for the continuous model, and the result also is shown as Theorem~1 in \cite{torres2005multivariate}.
+Here, we provide a proof for the categorical model.
+It can be easily modified for the continuous model, and the result also is shown as Theorem~1 by \citet{torres2005multivariate}.
 We show the result by induction on the size of the quality set $\QualSet$.

 \emph{Base case:} We show that the inequality holds for any binary quality set $\QualSet=\SET{q_1, q_2}$ with $q_2>q_1$.
 For $\RevSigV \in \SigSet^{\NumReviews}$, let $\gamma(\RevSigV)=\frac{\RevSigProb[q_2]{\RevSigV}}{\RevSigProb[q_1]{\RevSigV}}$ be the likelihood ratio.
 We first rewrite the ex-post expected quality: